compusciencing/compusciencing.github.io/_posts/2020-05-07-report-deep-sea-robotics.md

 To create a functioning environment for my aquatic robot, I altered, merged, and tested parts of the empty underwater world and the lake environment in the UUV simulator.
 The empty underwater world is simply a body of water in a rectangular prism (Figure 1).
 To consider additional depth that would better suit my aquatic robot, I expanded the pose and collision of each of the “walls” of the sea (Figure 2).

 ![figure1](/assets/2020-05-07-report-deep-sea-robotics/1theUnderwaterWorldZoomedOut.png)
+*Figure 1: The underwater world zoomed out.*

 ![figure2](/assets/2020-05-07-report-deep-sea-robotics/2CodeofDeepSeaEnvironment.png)
+*Figure 2: Code of deep-sea environment.*

 The depth I defined was 2000 meters.
 The final dimensions are 8000x8000x2000 meters.
 The underwater world has pressure and density of water.
 One way that I tested the buoyancy of the simulator was by verifying denser objects sunk (Figure 3).

 ![figure3](/assets/2020-05-07-report-deep-sea-robotics/3CubeSinkinginSeaEnvironment.png)
+*Figure 3: Cube sinking in sea environment.*

 Afterwards, I combined the lake environment (Figure 4) with the empty underwater world environment to build a deep sea environment with varied topography at the sea floor.

 ![figure4](/assets/2020-05-07-report-deep-sea-robotics/4seaFloorofDeepSeaEnvironment.png)
+*Figure 4: The sea floor of the deep sea environment*

 ## Robot
 ### Initial Research